 - Improve viewer retention metrics – Viewer retention is a metric offered by YouTube that measures how much of your brand’s video content viewers are watching.
 This metric also shows at what point viewers stop watching your content.
 Consequently, the “improve viewer retention” KPI helps you increase the number of retained viewers.

-- Improve viewer information metrics – An essential aspect of social media marketing is to determine what sectors of your brand’s target audience you are attracting.
-Are you attracting consumers that are part of your brand’s target audience?
-If not, then you will have to adjust your social media marketing strategy to attract the correct audience.
+- Improve viewer information metrics – An essential aspect of social media marketing is determining what sectors of your brand’s target audience you are attracting.
+The brand must attract consumers that are part of the brand’s target audience to grow.

 - Improve new versus lost followers metric – Measuring the growth of your brand’s fan base over time metric is an essential social media KPI to track.
 A successful social media marketing campaign must consistently grow a targeted, focused follower base.